giladby/Advanced_Programming_II_HW2/README.md

-In addition, We implemented a unit test for the FlightsController class.
+In addition, we implemented a unit test for the FlightsController class.
 This unit test is testing the 'GetFlights' function of the FlightsController, this function is the main function of this controller.